sk-zk/lookaround-map/README.md

 #3: However, **the fastest option** (that I'm aware of) is my own [heic2rgb](https://github.com/sk-zk/heic2rgb/), which is noticeably faster than the previous two.
 Supports Linux and Windows.

 ## TODO
-- [ ] Render top and bottom faces of panoramas correctly
-   - Completely lost as to which projection this is
 - [ ] Decode the official blue line layer
    - No longer all that important because I've got my own now, but it would be nice as fallback and for whenever an update drops
    - Out of all the network requests that happen when you tap the Look Around button, the most likely candidate